How Therapy Can Heal Family Relationships: What Is A Broken Family Relationship?

 Overall, a functional family is one where the members are safe, happy, free to express themselves and know their family role.
 If that is not the case, the family can be considered dysfunctional.
 Dysfunctional families can have a serious impact on children in the home, leading to increased misbehavior and mental health concerns.
 Similarly, adults are affected by losing part of their support network.
 Family typically provides an integral component of an individual's system of support.

 Dysfunctional families can often be cyclical.
 For example, a parent's lack of support may result in a higher-than-average stress load.
 The stress reduces the effectiveness of their parenting, leading to increased misbehavior on the part of the child.
 The child's misbehavior increases the parent's stress, which further reduces their parenting effectiveness.
-Eventually, everyone is burnt-out, unhappy, and overstressed.
+Eventually, everyone is burnt out, unhappy, and overstressed.

-Making the dysfunctional functional
+Making the dysfunctional functional by communicating and expressing your feelings

 Family conflict is common, but excessive conflict can be harmful.
 Reducing conflict within a family typically begins by improving family communication.
 Often, spending effort on better communication can help parents and children feel better understood and bring to light the root of ongoing conflict.

 Improving communication starts with ourselves.
 It is important to mediate our own emotions and bring peace to communication.
 This is especially important with children.
-Children do not have the same facility for communication as adults, and expectations for communication must be age appropriate.
+Children do not have the same facility for communication as adults, and expectations for communication must be age-appropriate.
 Still, each child should have an opportunity to express their feelings in a safe, secure environment.

 As a parent, improving communication also means being available and willing to listen actively.
 Show your child you are listening by making eye contact and waiting for them to finish speaking before you address their thoughts.
 Be empathetic and compassionate in your communication, and never punish a healthy display of emotion.
 Most importantly, take time to model good communication with other family members such as other children, your partner, or extended family.